mdmoreau/build/README.md

 - Create an optimized build by running `npm run build` from the project root
 - Run before deploying to a production environment

-## Images
+## Static Files
+- The contents of `src/static` will be copied to the build root
-- Store images within `src/img` to have them available to build process tools
+- Store images within `src/static/img` to have them available to build process tools

 ## Twig
 - Store partials within `src/html/layouts` and `src/html/components`